Coordinated Per-Antenna Power Minimization for Multicell Massive MIMO Systems with Low-Resolution Data Converters: Simulation Results

 \subsection{Wideband OFDM Communications}

-We first consider the wideband OFDM communications.
-We assume the channel delay spread is $L=3$ and the small scale fading follows Rayleigh fading with zero mean and unit variance.
-We consider a $24 \ \rm GHz$ carrier frequency band with $100\ \rm MHz$ bandwidth.
-The distance between adjacent BSs is $200\ \rm m$.
-The minimum distance between any BS and user is $50 \, \rm m$.
-For large scale fading, we adopt the log-distance pathloss model in \cite{akdeniz2014millimeter} with the $72\ \rm dB$ intercept, the pathloss exponent of $2.92$, and the shadow fading whose lognormal shadowing variance is $8.7\ \rm dB$.
-Noise power is calculated with $-174\ \rm dBm/Hz$ power spectral density and $5\ \rm dB$ noise figure.
+We consider the wideband OFDM systems assuming the delay spread is $L=3$ and the small scale fading follows Rayleigh fading with zero mean and unit variance.
+We consider a $24 \ \rm GHz$ carrier frequency with $100\ \rm MHz$ bandwidth.
+The adjacent BSs are $200\ \rm m$ apart and the minimum distance between any BS and user is $50 \, \rm m$.
+For large scale fading, we adopt the log-distance pathloss model in \cite{akdeniz2014millimeter} with the $72\ \rm dB$ intercept, the pathloss exponent of $2.92$, and the shadow fading whose shadowing variance is $8.7\ \rm dB$.
+Noise power is computed with $-174\ \rm dBm/Hz$ power spectral density and $5\ \rm dB$ noise figure.
 We also use the sector antenna gain of $15\ \rm dB$.

 We evaluate the performance of the Q-CoMP-PA and Q-CoMP algorithms in wideband OFDM communication systems.
 We also simulate the quantization-aware per-cell based CoMP (Q-Percell) algorithm as an additional benchmark by adapting the algorithm in \cite{rashid1998transmit} to the considered system.
 For the Q-Percell algorithm, each BS first discovers its optimal solution by treating the inter-cell interference as noise and assuming that it is fixed.
 Once the BSs derive solutions for the given inter-cell interference, the BSs share the converged solutions to update the interference power and compute solutions again.
 These steps repeat until the solutions converge.
 Consequently, Q-Percell is expected to be far sub-optimal than the other algorithms.